“Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?” ~ George Carlin

 “Anger is never without a reason, but seldom with a good one.” ~ Benjamin Franklin

-4) Never Drive When Angry.
+4) Never Drive When Angry

 Anger will influence how you drive.
 Aggressive drivers who are ticketed end up in anger management therapy.
 Save yourself the cost of the fine and avoid mandated therapy.

-5) Be A Considerate Driver.
+5) Be A Considerate Driver

 Obey the rules of the road.
 Always use your turn signals.
 Allow people to merge.
 Move to the right for faster traffic to go by.
-Pull into the closest turn lane, don’t merge directly over to the farthest lane.
+Pull into the closest turn lane, and don’t merge directly over to the farthest lane.
 Treat other drivers the way you’d like to be treated.

-6) Avoid glaring eye contact and hand gestures.
+6) Avoid glaring eye contact and hand gestures

 It only takes one of these to escalate into an aggressive situation.

-7) Accept The Fact That Not Everyone Drives To The Same Standard.
+7) Accept The Fact That Not Everyone Drives To The Same Standard

 And sometimes people make mistakes.
 Don’t be so easily offended or upset.